NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/nuspec.md

     Language- and framework-agnostic:
         /contentFiles/any/any/config.xml

-    net45 content for all lanugages
+    net45 content for all languages
         /contentFiles/any/net45/config.xml

     C#-specific content for net45 and up